-- 54. All transactions have been recorded in the accounting records and are reflected in the financial statements. - 55.
-We have everything we need to keep our books and records. - 56.
-We have disclosed any significant unusual transactions the entity has entered into during the period, including the nature, terms, and business purpose of those transactions. - 57.
-We are in agreement with the adjusting journal entries you have proposed, and they have been posted to the entity's accounts. - 58.
+- 56. All transactions have been recorded in the accounting records and are reflected in the financial statements. - 57.
+The entity has appropriately reconciled its general ledger accounts to their related supporting information.
+All related reconciling items considered to be material were identified and included on the reconciliations and were appropriately adjusted in the financial statements.
+All intracompany (and intercompany) accounts have been eliminated or appropriately measured and considered for disclosure in the financial statements. - 58.
+We have everything we need to keep our books and records. - 59.
+We have disclosed any significant unusual transactions the entity has entered into during the period, including the nature, terms, and business purpose of those transactions. - 60.
 We believe the effects of the uncorrected financial statement misstatements and omitted disclosures summarized in the attached schedule and aggregated by you during the current engagement are immaterial, both individually and in the aggregate, to the financial statements taken as a whole.